reseneweb/layout_miami/README.md

 THE MET - The Metropolitan Museum of Art presents over 5,000 years of art from around the world for everyone to experience and enjoy.

 The project uses SASS, HTML, JS, BEM.

+And BEM methodology to simplify and speed up development.

+The project is structured using semantic tags.

-The project used: hover styles, scrolling out, smooth page navigation from the menu, form, placeholders and others.
+The project used: hover styles, transformation, scrolling out, smooth page navigation from the menu, form, placeholders and others.

+The site is responsive and has formats for any device:

+Desktop>1024px

+Mobile>320px

-The project was made according to the figma layout.
+The project was made according to the 12-column figma layout.

 Project link:
 https://reseneweb.github.io/layout_miami/